kamran992/liense-demo/docs/FEATURES.md

 Cluster-level operations for registered Kubernetes clusters.
 Most resource-list views are served from an informer-backed in-process cache, which reduces repeated list calls to workload-cluster apiservers.

+> **Registering a cluster:** import a flattened, single-context kubeconfig — `kubectl config view --minify --flatten`.
+A full multi-context `~/.kube/config` often references local certificate files or exec/auth-provider plugins that don't resolve inside the Linse pod; those contexts are skipped on import, so flattening is the reliable path.

 **Context switching** — ✅ Working in demo
 Switch between registered clusters within a single session; each cluster carries its own access context.